janmarkuslanger/tabby/README.md

 for each `[data-tabby]` element.
 It will return the objects in an array.

 #### Tabby.Tabby **class**
-This is our base class `Tabby`.
+Our base class, `Tabby`.
 Here you can create the instance by yourself.

 #### Tabby.version **string**
 Return the currenty used version number

 ## Methods

-When you have created a few instances you can use some methods on them.
+When you have created a few instances, you can use some methods on them.

 ``` javascript
   // myTaby is an array which contains the objects